simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_60_externalobject-code-examples/externalobject-code-examples.md

 }
 ```

-The responsive UI requires a Javascript statement (even empty like above) to be returned by the `display` method to render as a **responsive page**.
+The responsive UI requires a JavaScript statement (even empty like above) to be returned by the `display` method to render as a **responsive page**.

 ![](externalobject-code-examples-3.png)